cjdutoit/POC.SPAL/README.md

         public IQueryable<T> SelectAll<T>() where T : class
         {
-            using var broker = new EntityFrameworkStorageProvider(dbContextOptions);
+            using var broker = new EntityFrameworkStorageProvider(this.configuration);

             return broker.Set<T>();
         }